wolfgang-stefani/Traffic-Sign-Classifier/README.md

 ### Model Architecture (Deep Learning model)

-As a starting point, I decided to use a convolutional neural network architecture known as LeNet-5 and similarly implemented in [Pierre Sermanet's / Yann LeCun's paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).
-LeNet-5 consists of 6 layers (C1, S2, C3, S4, C5, F6) if you do not count input and output as a layer:
+As a starting point, I decided to use a convolutional neural network architecture known as LeNet-5 (similarly implemented in [Pierre Sermanet's / Yann LeCun's paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf)).
+LeNet-5 consists of 6 layers (C1, S2, C3, S4, C5, F6).
+Here, you do not count input and output as a layer:

 ![alt text][image13]